ITStudioAT/spa/README.md

 ## Permissions for routes ##
 ### Web-Routes ###
 Under routes/meta/web there is for each route.js-file a php-file.
-Here you may define, which routes need which (spatie-)roles. if the array is empty, no permission is needed.
+Here you may define, which route needs which (spatie-)roles. if the array is empty, no permission is needed.

 With a simple command you can synchronize these files.